Entanglement negativity, Holography and Black holes: Holographic entanglement Negativity in

 Observe that as earlier for the low temperature regime we may re express the above equation in the high temperature regime also in the following concise form

 From the above expression notice that as earlier for the low temperature regime, the entanglement negativity for the high temperature regime also leads to the distillable quantum entanglement through the removal of the thermal contribution.
-This indicates that the holographic entanglement negativity for the subsystem $A$ in a generic $AdS_{d+1}/CFT_{d}$ scenario involving bulk $AdS_{d+1}$-Schwarzschild black holes is given by the expression in eq.(\ref{ENSch1}) for all temperatures confirming our conjecture.
-Naturally the results of the last two sections provide extremely strong evidence for the universality of our conjecture and its relevance to $d$-dimensional CFTs in a generic $AdS_{d+1}/CFT_d$ scenario.
+Significantly, we once again observe that the above expression is identical in form to the corresponding $AdS_3/CFT_2$ result given in eq.(\ref{BTZEN1}).
+Hence, in the high temperature regime also our conjecture reproduces the universal feature of the entanglement negativity for the finite temperature mixed state of a holographic $CFT_{1+1}$, in higher dimensions.
+Clearly, the results of the last two sections serve as strong consistency checks for the universality of our conjecture and its relevance to $d$-dimensional CFTs in a generic $AdS_{d+1}/CFT_d$ scenario.